george123wright/Portfolio/README.md

   - Upside Ratio > 1.5 and Downside Ratio < 1.0 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
   - Downside Ratio > 1.0 and Upside Ratio < Downside Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
   - Downside Ratio > 1.5 and Upside Ratio < Downside Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
-  - Positive Jensen's Alpha over last 5 years with respect to the S&P500 -> +1, Negative Jensens Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ - 1
+  - Positive Jensen's Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ + 1
+  - Negative Jensens Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ - 1
   - Negative Predicted Jensen's Alpha $\Rightarrow$ - 5

   I then consider daily sentiment scores from webscraping r/wallstreetbets.
 This is to capture the sentiment amongst retail investors, which have an increasing importance in influencing the market: